xubingyue/avocadodb/Documentation/Books/HTTP/Document/AddressAndEtag.md

 A document key uniquely identifies a document in the collection it is stored in.
 It can and should be used by clients when specific documents are queried.
 The document key is stored in the `_key` attribute of each document.
-The key values are automatically indexed by ArangoDB in a collection's primary index.
+The key values are automatically indexed by AvocadoDB in a collection's primary index.
 Thus looking up a document by its key is a fast operation.
 The _key value of a document is immutable once the document has been created.
-By default, ArangoDB will auto-generate a document key if no _key attribute is specified, and use the user-specified _key otherwise.
+By default, AvocadoDB will auto-generate a document key if no _key attribute is specified, and use the user-specified _key otherwise.